-- Provide an overview of the affected environment to place the proposal in its local and regional environmental context including: - a) meteorological data (e.g. rainfall, temperature and evaporation, wind speed and direction) - b) topography (landform element, slope type, gradient and length) - c) surrounding land uses (potential synergies and conflicts) - d) geomorphology (rates of landform change and current erosion and deposition processes) - e) soil types and properties (including erodibility; engineering and structural properties; dispersibility; permeability; presence of acid sulfate soils and potential acid sulfate soils) - f) ecological information (water system habitat, vegetation, fauna) - g) availability of services and the accessibility of the site for passenger and freight transport.
+- Provide an overview of the affected environment to place the proposal in its local and regional environmental context including: - a. meteorological data (e.g. rainfall, temperature and evaporation, wind speed and direction) - b. topography (landform element, slope type, gradient and length) - c. surrounding land uses (potential synergies and conflicts) - d. soil types and properties (including erodibility; engineering and structural properties; dispersibility; permeability; presence of acid sulfate soils and potential acid sulfate soils) - e. ecological information (water system habitat, vegetation) - f. availability of services and the accessibility of the site for passenger and freight transport.